Te Papa confirmed that Lion & Tusk was awarded money through the Helping Hands Grant in April 2021

 Fraser says New Zealanders like the late Garfield Todd are commemorated at the museum.

-Todd was an Invercargill-born man who moved to Rhodesia in 1934 as a Protestant missionary to run a school, and eventually became Prime Minister.
+Todd was an Invercargill-born man who moved to Rhodesia in 1934 as a Protestant missionary to run a school and eventually became Prime Minister there.

 During his political career, he championed many policies aimed at improving the lives of the black majority in Rhodesia.